Do You Make These Quality Mistakes?

 In other words, if you tell Mr. Wutsizzname, “Don’t bother the people in XYZ department with silly questions – just write the procedure”, is the result of that procedure likely to come anywhere near what you expect?

-Recapping the Seven Ways You Can Avoid Quality Mistakes:
+The Seven Ways to Avoid Quality Mistakes

 - Have a positive attitude;